-4.1 To manage our assets effectively in the future we need to identify gaps between our asset base and corporate objectives and evolving service needs.
-This section therefore assesses whether each asset category is aligned with these priorities and identifies areas for improvement.
+4.1 To manage our assets effectively in the future we need to identify gaps between our asset base and evolving service needs, and seek to continually improve the financial performance of our non-operational, investment properties.
+This section therefore assesses whether each asset category is aligned with these needs and identifies areas for improvement.
 These improvement areas are summarised in the Work Plan in Appendix 2.